Nafiul-Hossain-Akash/Forest-Fire-Prediction-App/README.md

 Expansion of the app to cover a broader geographical area.
 This sample report provides an overview of the Forest Fire Prediction App development process using the **Waterfall Model**.
 Modify the content based on your project's specific details and requirements.

-## Submitted By:
+# Submitted By:
-Name: MD.
-Nafiul Hossain Akash  ID: 2002016  Course Title: Software EngineeringCourse  Code: CSE 305
+##### Name: Md.
+Nafiul Hossain Akash
+Student Id: 2002016
+Level-3, Semester-I
+Course Title: Software Engineering
+Course code: CSE305

-## Submitted to:
+# Submitted to:
+##### Pankaj Bhowmik
+Lecturer
-Pankaj Bhowmik  Lecturer  Department of Computer Science and Engineering (CSE)  HSTU, Dinajpur
+Department of Computer Science and Engineering (CSE)
+HSTU, Dinajpur